0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 ```

 - Goes into how even though humans have sex to feel good, it can be considered very disgusting when looked from the outside
+- The conflict between the physical desire for intimacy and the psychological disgust
+- He wants to connect with his partner like this, but he is ashamed about showing his true self to his lover.

 ```ad-quote
 title: **lost in translation** 1:1:10-11